MariusGG/Bank-test/README.md

 ````
 As a client
 to save money,
-I would like to deposit to money on my account.
+I would like to deposit money on my account.

 As a client
 to purchase goods,